bberka/Modmail.NET/README.md

 - Pinging team roles/members on ticket open
 - Caching user information that are interacting with the ticket system
 - Blacklist, blocking users from opening tickets
+- Getting feedback from user when ticket closed

 # Contributing
 Create a pull request by using semantic commits and proper explanation